 Criminal Justice Policy Research Institute (CJPRI), Portland State University

-Some of our specialties include policing, domestic violence, risk assessment, survey research, program evaluation, random design, automated database systems, and statistical analysis.
+Some of our specialties include policing, institutional and community corrections, juvenile delinquency, risk assessment, survey research, program evaluation, GIS, random design, automated database systems, domestic violence, and statistical analysis.

 Brian Renauer, Ph.D., CJPRI Director

-Dr. Renauer's focus areas include community policing, police legitimacy, racial profiling, neighborhood sustainability, and public attitudes towards the police.
+Dr. Renauer's focus areas include community policing, police legitimacy, racial profiling, neighborhood sustainability, and public attitudes towards the police and criminal justice.